Fermat-ORG/fermat-framework/README.md

 * How do we integrate legacy financial institutions in a way they feel comfortable?
 * How do we integrate merchants, retailers and brands of all sizes in a clever way?
 * How can we allow people to create digital wallets without programming anything at all?
+* How can we keep people's digital money at their hands without needing to trust third parties?
+* How can we create a fair systems with the developers who contributed to it?

 The answers to each of these questions are addressed within Fermat.